skokhan/DataScienceCapstone/Exploratory Data Analysis/README.md

 Line plots are helpful for tracking changes over time.
 We use a line plot to visualize the average launch success trend.​ ​
-# Exploratory Data Analysis Using SQL
+# Exploratory Data Analysis (EDA) with SQL

-Create and execute SQL queries to select and sort data.
-Write Python code to conduct exploratory data analysis by manipulating data in a Pandas data frame.
+Through exploratory data analysis (EDA) using SQL, we create and execute queries to select and sort data.
+We write Python code to conduct exploratory data analysis by manipulating data in a Pandas DataFrame.​